The partial K function: Partial function

 \subsection{Comparison to existing methods}

-Partial statistics in the Fourier-domain are computationally efficient linear methods used to account for the influence of covariate processes.
-Such methods have been proposed for time series \citep{brillinger1972spectral, dahlhaus2000graphical}, random fields \citep{guinness2014multivariate}, spatial point processes \citep{eckardt2019analysing} and combinations of point processes and random fields \citep{grainger2025spectral}.
-However, in many applications where spatial point patterns are recorded, the wavenumber-domain is unfamiliar to practitioners, and can be fundamentally harder to interpret.
+Partial statistics in the Fourier domain are computationally efficient linear methods used to account for the influence of covariate processes.
+Such methods have been proposed for time series \citep{brillinger1974timeseries, dahlhaus2000graphical}, random fields \citep{guinness2014multivariate}, spatial point processes \citep{eckardt2019analysing,eckardt2019partial,eckardt2021graphical} and combinations of point processes and random fields \citep{grainger2025spectral}.
+In the spatial point process setting, these approaches have been purely Fourier domain constructions.
+However, in many applications where spatial point patterns are recorded, the wavenumber-domain spectrum is unfamiliar to practitioners, and can be fundamentally hard to interpret.
 For example, while ocean waves are naturally understood as combinations of different frequency components (waves), the same wavenumber decomposition is less intuitive for analysing, say, tree locations in a forest.
+In contrast, spatial-domain statistics such as Ripley's $K$ function and the pair correlation function can be seen as giving a ``plant's eye view'' of the community \citep{law2009ecological}.
+Our goal is to solve this problem by developing partial analogues of the standard spatial domain summaries derived from Ripley's $K$ function, with an interpretation on the same spatial scale as the ordinary $K$ and $L$ functions, whilst maintaining the ability of the partial spectra to account for the other point types in the system of processes.

-For temporal point processes, \cite{eichler2003partial} proposed a time-domain statistic based on transforming partial spectra back from the frequency domain.
+For temporal point processes, \cite{eichler2003partial} proposed a time-domain statistic based on transforming partial spectra back from the wavenumber domain.
 However, their approach has significant limitations for spatial applications.
 Their statistic is equivalent to a one-dimensional scaled version of the derivative of what we call the $C$ function (see \cref{eq:sdf2c:derivative}), which is not standard in the spatial point process literature, making it difficult to compare with existing methods and hindering adoption by practitioners.

-Our proposed statistic resolves these issues by proposing a partial equivalent of the widely-used $K$ function.
+Our proposed statistic resolves these issues by introducing a partial equivalent of the widely-used $K$ function.
 The partial $K$ function we develop is a direct generalization that reduces to exactly the usual $K$ function when there is no influence from the covariate processes, enabling practitioners to interpret partial and non-partial statistics on the same scale using familiar methodology.